 This then shades into right concentration.
-The Buddha says that as soon as you get sensitive to what long breathing feels like and what short breathing feels like, you try to expand your awareness to fill the whole body.
+The Buddha says that as soon as you get sensitive to what long breathing feels like and what short breathing feels like, then you try to expand your awareness to fill the whole body.
 Then you look out for what he calls bodily fabrication.
 This is the intentional element that goes into the in-and-out breath.
 He says to calm it down.
 How do you calm it?
 You're trying to make things more comfortable so that the breath feels less laborious and the body feels at ease.
 You change the rhythm of the way you breathe.
 You can make it deeper, more shallow, heavier, lighter, faster, slower.
 You can think of breathing in different parts of the body.
-If you notice that one set of muscles seems to be doing all the work, give those muscles a holiday.
+If you notice that one set of muscles seems to be doing all the work, give that set of muscles a holiday.
 Say, "Okay, for the next few minutes you don't have to do any breathing work at all."
 And see how the rest of the body responds.
 Other parts of the body, other muscles will pitch in.
 They'll do the breathing work for a bit.

 You can also change the way you think about the breath, the mental labels with which you perceive it.
-Sometimes when we think about getting the breath energy to spread through the body, we're trying to push it through other sensations that are already there in the body.
-And sometimes that creates pressure, friction, a sense of discomfort.
+Sometimes when we think about getting the breath energy to come through the body, we're trying to push it through other sensations that are already there in the body.
+And sometimes that creates friction, a sense of discomfort.
 So change the perception.
-Try to think of the in-and-out breath just simply filling up the sensations of the body that are there, without having to run through them.
+Try to think of the in-and-out breath just simply filling up the parts of the body that are there, without having to run through them.
 Or think of it slipping through the spaces between the other sensations without pressing on them.
 It simply suffuses through the body, with a minimum amount of friction, a minimum amount of pushing or pulling.
-See how that perception changes your sensation of the breath and the extent to which your sense of the body is being fabricated by the way you breathe.

-There are lots of things to play with here, lots of things to adjust, lots of questions you can ask yourself around the breath.
+See how that perception changes your sensation, the extent to which your sense of the body is being fabricated by the way you breath.
+There are lots of things to play with here, lots of things to adjust, lots of issues you can ask yourself around the breath.
 When the mind has trouble settling down, is it because of the way you breathe?
 Or is it because of the way you perceive the breath?
 If you perceive the breath as a more subtle energy suffusing the body, then think of all the breath channels in the body being connected out to every pore.
 Just hold that perception in mind and see how the body responds.

 If you find a sensation that feels really good, what can you do to maintain it?
 You can't clamp down on it, because that'll spoil it.
-It's like seeing a beautiful bubble and wanting to catch it, but of course, the act of catching it destroys the bubble.
-But suppose that the only thing that's going to cause the bubble to break is the wind.
-In that case, you can cup your hands around it and protect it.
+It's like seeing a beautiful bubble and you want to catch the bubble, but of course in the act of catching it you destroy the bubble.
+But suppose the only thing that's going to cause the bubble to break is the wind.
+You can cup your hands around it and protect it.

-It's similar with really comfortable sensations in the body, especially ones that come from changing the way you breathe.
-How do you cup your mind and other sensations around them?
+It's similar with really comfortable sensations in the body, especially ones that come by changing the way you breathe.
 How can you maintain that perception?
 How can you maintain that lightness of touch?